-Gardeners: Before you leave, wander through the gardens – they’re spectacular.
+Governor’s Residence gardens Before you leave, wander through the Governor’s Residence gardens – they’re spectacular.
 A reliable source told us ‘the most beautiful tree we’d ever seen’ was amherstia, also called ‘the pride of Burma’.

 “We have a lot to smile about now” was the response of one local when we mentioned that everyone we’d met in Yangon was so lovely and smiling.
-Just wandering around Yangon, trying street food stalls, browsing markets and unplanned walks were all equal highlights.
+Just wandering around Yangon on foot, trying street food stalls, browsing markets and unplanned walks were all equal highlights.

 Yet it’s not all colonial by any means and there are lots of utilitarian office and apartment blocks in the mix.
 It makes for fascinating exploration whether on foot or in a taxi.
 Add much more to your visit with the following expertise:

-Food in Yangon: A favourite was a dish of slow-cooked pork with black bean sauce.
+Our favourite dish in Yangon was slow-cooked pork with black bean sauce.
 If you’ll indulge our ongoing hyperbole, it was the best pork we’ve ever eaten.
 Food in Yangon is the perfect level of spice (for our dainty foreigners’ palates).
 It’s not fiery like full-strength Thai food, nor fierce like vindaloo.
-Fruit markets are an incredible sight and offered the biggest avocados we’ve ever seen.
 Plan to gorge on mohinga – roughly it’s Myanmar’s pad Thai – the national dish (fish noodle soup).

-A few Yangon restaurant recommendations – some we enjoyed during our visit, and others have opened recently (as of May 2016) to rave reviews:
+A few Yangon restaurant recommendations – some we enjoyed during our visit, and others have opened recently to rave reviews:

 - Lucky 7 Tea Shop